deepanshs/mrsimulator/docs/installation.rst

 Using pip
 ---------

-Pip is the probably the easiest way to install python packages.
+Pip is probably the easiest way to install python packages.
 We recommend using pip for installing Mrsimulator.
 PIP is a package manager for Python packages, and is included with python version 3.4 and higher.